 - Failure to maintain and/or repair the train

-If you are injured because of any of the above scenarios or there was something else that caused your involvement in a train collision, a train accident attorney can investigate your case and determine if you are eligible for compensation.
+If you are injured because of any of the above scenarios or there was something else that caused your involvement in a train collision, a train accident attorney might be able to investigate your case and determine if there is anything that can be done.

 Train Accident Lawsuit